-When was the last time you tracked how much money you spend on food in a month?
-I bet you’ll be surprised at how much you spend.
+When was the last time you tracked how much money you spent on food in a month?
+I bet you’ll be surprised at what you find.

 According to the U.S. Department of Agriculture, the average family of 4 will spend anywhere from $560 per month if they are thrifty or all the way up to $1,200 per month if they get liberal with their food.